 - a.
 Before the ball is snapped all defenders shall be in bounds and behind their scrimmage line (offside).
-AR 7- 1- 4- I - b.
-After the ball is declared ready for play no defender shall touch the ball until after the snap is complete. - c.
+AR 7-1-4-I - b.
+After the ball is declared ready for play no defender shall touch the ball until after the snap is complete.

+- c.
 No defender shall use words or signals that disconcert opponents when they are preparing to put the ball in play. - d.
-A maximum of 2 blitzers may request the superseding right of way.
-If a blitzer is giving an invalid signal or if a player who signals is less than 7 yards from the scrimmage line or if more than 2 players simultaneously keep their hand raised it is a foul for an illegal signal.
-If a blitzer is forced to change direction due to an offensive foul (shielding), the blitzer will not lose their right of way for a further direct rush.
-AR 7- 1- 4- II to VI
+A maximum of 2 players may establish themselves as a blitzer.
+If a player who signals is less than 7 yards from the scrimmage line or if a player is giving an invalid signal or if more than 2 players simultaneously keep their hand raised after the snapper has touched the ball, it is a foul for illegal signal.
+AR 7-1-4-II to VII